 The show featured fearless gymnasts and acrobats from The Netherlands, France and Germany and drill teams from the United Kingdom and Germany.

-Audience members held their breath as the Juliana Bicycle Team from the Netherlands stacked one on top the other and while German Grandpas soared through the air, with several near-collisions.
+Audience members held their breath as the Juliana Bicycle Team from the Netherlands stacked one on top of the other while German Grandpas soared through the air, with several near-collisions.

 As is tradition, the lone piper ended the 2010 show – piping the notes of The Long Sail Home; leaving audience members with an open invitation to come back to experience one of the world’s greatest shows and the largest annual indoor show held in the traditional gateway of our country, Nova Scotia.